 Saxo Markets vs TD Ameritrade: Pricing

 As mentioned, one of the strengths of TD Ameritrade is that it does not charge a commission or minimum trading fee for US trading.
-This compares favorably to Saxo Markets, who charges 0.04%-0.06% in commission fees and USD $4-$6 per trade in the US.
-However, both company's fees are low compared to the other online trading platforms (which charge 0.27% in commission with a minimum trade of USD $15-$29) for US market investing.
+That being said, Saxo Markets, who typically charges 0.04%-0.06% in commission fees and USD $3-$4 per trade in the US, will now be waving the commission fees until September 2021.
+Overall, both company's fees are low compared to the other online trading platforms (which charge 0.27% in commission with a minimum trade of USD $15-$29) for US market investing.